MedBlog

 Hyperbaric chambers are probably best known for their use in treating divers suffering from the bends – aka decompression sickness – but through these sophisticated machines we can provide healing properties for a much wider range of conditions, if the correct treatment protocols are applied.

 The key is to use oxygen intermittently at higher ambient pressure.
 The air we breathe contains nearly 21% oxygen.
-But a hyperbaric chamber delivers 100% intermittent oxygen in an environment that is two to three times greater than the normal atmospheric pressure.
+But in a hyperbaric chamber we can deliver 100% intermittent oxygen in an environment usually two to three times greater than the normal atmospheric pressure.
 That combination allows for an intermittent increase of the amount of oxygen in the blood, which is an effective stimulus to improve blood flow in areas with poor circulation.
 That in turn helps with the healing of complicated wounds that do not respond to conventional care, helps the immune system fight infections, and does so much more.

 At UT Southwestern, our Hyperbaric Medicine Center at the Institute for Exercise and Environmental Medicine carries a Level 1 Accreditation with Distinction from the nonprofit Undersea and Hyperbaric Medicine Society, and our physicians are board-certified in Undersea and Hyperbaric Medicine.
 This accreditation is the gold standard and highest honor provided to hyperbaric medicine programs in the U.S. It's achieved by only a select group of outstanding clinical/academic programs with the highest standards of care and patient safety.
 The coveted “with distinction” status is awarded to only the top 4% of hyperbaric medicine centers that are accredited to offer the full scope of services for the hyperbaric patient, including critically ill and mechanically ventilated patients.